 Like the automotive aftermarket, ETI grew out of the American experiences in World War II which developed the need for the use of automotive equipment to rapidly and efficiently move supplies, troops, and weapons.
-During the second Year of the war, the War Production Board created an advisory council consisting of approximately 20 equipment and tool manufacturers to seek advice from.
+During the second year of the war, the War Production Board created an advisory council consisting of approximately 20 equipment and tool manufacturers to seek advice from.
 These 20 manufacturers became aware that a great deal could be gained by working cooperatively on industry problems.
-It soon became obvious that continuing cooperation between equiment and tool manufacturers and the manufacturers of vehicles was very beneficial.
+It soon became obvious that continuing cooperation between equipment and tool manufacturers and the manufacturers of vehicles was very beneficial.

 After the war, 62 equipment manufacturers banned together and sent their catalogues to a central location.
 These catalogues were compiled into a publication known as the Automotive, Aviation, Agricultural and Marine Manual.
 The acceptance of this document was so gratifying that a second edition was prepared and distributed the next year.

 In the spring of 1947, a meeting was called in Atlantic City by a group of about 50 equipment and tool manufacturers to discuss ways and means to form a group that would continually promote the interests of equipment and tool manufacturers.
 This meeting laid the groundwork for the organization which ultimately became the Equipment and Tool Institute.

 When the Institute was formed there was a great need for equipment.
 There was also a need for training people entering the industry as well as new jobbers.
 Those needs were met by shows and the Equipment and Tool Institute became the industry's leading organization in the analysis of trade show problems.
 As a result of those efforts, the Institute adopted a policy that has guided the industry ever since.
 It is the position of the members of the Institute that onIy shows which serve a usefuI purpose for the entire industry and those properly promoted with the right persons in attendance are desirable.